TheAlphaGhast/FogRemover/README.md

-# Fabric Example Mod

-## Setup
+## Info

-For setup instructions please see the [fabric documentation page](https://docs.fabricmc.net/develop/getting-started/setting-up-a-development-environment) that relates to the IDE that you are using.
+This is a simple mod to remove fog.

 ## License

-This template is available under the CC0 license.
+This template is available under the MIT license.
 Feel free to learn from it and incorporate it in your own projects.